-To complete the emissions tests, the applicable staging years (2020, 2030, and 2040) and transportation networks were defined for the NFRMPO boundary and the UFR area within the Northern Subarea.
+To complete the emissions tests, the applicable staging years (2020, 2030, and 2040, and 2045) and transportation networks were defined for the NFRMPO boundary and the UFR area within the Northern Subarea.
 The RTDM includes all capacity improvements (widening) and regionally significant projects for the Northern Subarea for the respective staging years.
-Appendix E contains the list and map of regionally significant transportation improvement projects coded in the RTDM.
-Funding sources for these projects are identified in the project list.
-Projects that are not federally funded are either committed funds by the state, a local jurisdiction, or private developer within the Northern Subarea.
+Appendix E contains the list and map of regionally significant transportation improvement projects coded in the RTDM on regionally significant corridors (RSCs) and regional transit corridors (RTCs).